 As an established Corporate Alumni Software vendor, PeoplePath has had the privilege of working with numerous organizations globally and has gained first hand experience in alumni program launches.
 In the end the alumni programs are successful, however, a few lessons were certainly learned throughout the process.
-In this article we will share with you a list of the 7 most common mistakes organizations make when launching a Corporate Alumni Program and how to avoid making them for your firm.
+In this article we will share with you a list of the 7 most common mistakes organizations make when building a Corporate Alumni Network and how to avoid making them for your firm.

 1. Lacking adequate resources

 Although advances in today’s software help to minimize many time consuming and tedious tasks through automation, the overall project requires a human touch.
 From establishing the framework of the corporate alumni network, to actively creating content, having adequate resources devoted to the program is a key piece of the puzzle.
 Top organizations today are taking advantage of the PeoplePath Alumni Management Services Solution, which helps firms to maintain, update and improve their platform in order to minimize the manual labor and maximize the benefits of the corporate alumni network.
 Appointing dedicated personnel, and/or employing an alumni management services solution such as PeoplePath, is important in order to drive optimal engagement results.

 2. Requesting leadership feedback too late